xtremespb/zoia/docs/gettingStarted.md

 # Getting Started

 ZOIA requires a dedicated server or VDS for an installation which means that you cannot set it up on a shared hosting.
-ZOIA works on every system where Node.js and MongoDB run, but the best and most well-tested system for production is Linux (it's well-tested it on Debian/Ubuntu).
+ZOIA works on every system where Node.js and MongoDB run, but the best and most well-tested system for production is Linux (tested on Debian/Ubuntu).

 For example, when running on Debian Linux 10 you will need to install the required packages (redis-server is optional):